Skip to content

 """

-Gets the PM Kit maintenance plan for the asset with the given serial number.
+Gets the AlmServiceData object for the asset with the given serial number.

 It queries the asset details, recommended maintenance services and service events in parallel